dotnet/docs/docs/architecture/maui/micro-services.md

 > [!TIP]
 > Consider using API gateway communication.

 Direct client-to-microservice communication can have drawbacks when building a large and complex microservice-based application, but it's more than adequate for a small application.
 Consider using API gateway communication when designing a large microservice-based application with tens of microservices.
-For more information, see [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).

 ## Communication between microservices